ratneshsinghparihar/nodedatacloud/README.md

 ###Step 6 : Edit smtp.json.

 In the `config` folder.
 Creare a new file called `smtp.json`.
 You need to create an account at MailGun (https://www.mailgun.com/) and get an API Key.
-This will help CloudBoost to send emails on your behalf.
+This will help nodedataCloud to send emails on your behalf.
 Here's a quick example :

 ```
 {
   "provider"  : "mailgun",
   "apiKey"    : "XXXXXXXXXXXXXXXXXXXXXXX",
-  "domain"    : "cloudboost.io",
+  "domain"    : "nodedataCloud.io",
-  "fromEmail" : "hello@cloudboost.io",
+  "fromEmail" : "hello@nodedataCloud.io",
-  "fromName"  : "CloudBoost.io"
+  "fromName"  : "nodedataCloud.io"
 }
 ```